No to Violence Board

 Sonila Rudi, Treasurer

-Sonila joined the NTV board in 2017.
+Sonila joined the No to Violence Board in 2017.
 She believes that the family unit is the one environment where women, men and children can be safe and be themselves and that can only happen in an environment which is free of violence, both physical and mental.
 Sonila hopes that through her contribution she can support NTV to reach its vision.

 In her business career, Sonila leads the finance and commercial function and her purpose is to help businesses connect with their numbers by translating commercial decisions into financial outcomes.